TechPreacher/TechPreacher/README.md

 I'm Sascha, a senior software engineer working for Microsoft in the Industrial Software Engineering department, developing solutions based on Microsoft cloud technology together with customers to help solve their problems.
 I am currently focusing on GenAI solutions and previously worked on several industrial Internet of Things projects.

+## More information about me

+You can find more information about me on [this page](https://corti.ch/sascha).

 ## Staying in Touch

 💻 https://corti.com